-Perform the following steps to build a Console application:
+Perform the following steps to build an initially empty console application:

-1. Create a folder in an appropriate drive on your computer (use the Z: if you are using with the lab machines), for this class,

-- named cpts121.
-This is where all programs that you create for this class will be saved. - 2.
-From the start menu select programs, Visual Studio 2015 --> Visual Studio 2015 (or equivalently click on the Visual Studio 2015 icon on the desktop if one exists).
+- 1. Create a folder in an appropriate drive on your computer, for this class, named cpts121.
+This is where all programs that you create for this class will be saved. - From the start menu select Visual Studio 2022 (or equivalently click on the Visual Studio 2022 icon on the desktop if one exists).
 This will start the visual studio integrated development environment (IDE).
-The first time you run the program you will want to select the "General" default environment.
-The IDE start page is shown below.
+The window shown below will load:

-From the "File" menu select "New" and then "Project".
-This will bring up the New Project window shown below.
+Select the "Create a new project" option.
+This will bring up the window shown below.